Shaizar: Munqidhite Shaizar (1081–1157)

 The Munqidhites controlled territory east of Shaizar, across the al-Ansariyah mountains to the Mediterranean coast, from the coastal cities of Latakia in the north to Tortosa in the south.
+In 1086, Naṣr b. al-ʽAlī b.
+Munqidh had to submit to the Seljuk Sultan Malik-Shah I. Around 1088/89, the Seljuk governor of Aleppo, Aqsunqur, besieged the town and ravaged it.

-During the First Crusade, the emir assisted the Crusaders passing through his land, giving them horses and food and other provisions.
-After the crusade it was bordered by the crusader Principality of Antioch and was subject to raids from both Antioch and the County of Tripoli.
+During the First Crusade in 1099, the emir assisted the Crusaders passing through his land, giving them horses and food and other provisions.
+After the crusade it was bordered by the crusader Principality of Antioch and the County of Tripoli.
+The interaction between the Crusader states and the Banu Munqidh rulers of Shaizar consisted of a series of wars and alliances.

 When the Crusaders briefly conquered Qalaat al-Madiq, a fortress to the northwest of Shaizar and overlooking ancient Apamea, in 1106, the Banu Munqidh clan harassed them from their base in Shaizar.

 In 1106, the Munqidhite emirs Murshid and Sultan defeated William-Jordan of Tripoli, and in 1108 and 1110 they had to bribe Tancred to leave.
 Tancred, Baldwin I of Jerusalem, and Bertrand of Tripoli besieged the city during the battle of Shaizar of 1111 for two weeks, but returned home when the army of Mawdud of Mosul cut off their access to food and water.
 Tancred nevertheless built a castle nearby on Tell ibn Ma'shar, in order to keep Shaizar under close watch.